Alex-Guizar/chit-chat/README.md

 * To launch the application, run `expo start` or `npm start`

-Use one of the following to view Application
+Use one of the following to view the application

 * Installed Android emulator
 * iOS simulator